atk14/DrinkMarkdown/README.md

 - inline block shortcodes and
 - function shortcodes.

-Rendering of shortcodes is provided by Smarty (template engine used in ATK14 framework) plugins.
+Rendering of shortcodes is either provided callback functions or by Smarty (template engine used in ATK14 framework) plugins.
 Block shortcodes corresponds to Smarty block plugins, function shortcodes corresponds to Smarty function plugins.
 The difference between block and inline block shortcodes is that block shortcodes affect whole paragraphs, but inline block shortcodes can operate inside paragraphs or sentences.